Tubestr/tubestr-ios/Docs/MDKRefactorPlan.md

 # MDK Refactor Plan

-_Owner: Codex • Last updated: 2026-03-24_
+_Owner: Codex • Last updated: 2025-11-20_

 This plan tracked the migration from the legacy direct-messaging stack to Marmot (MLS over Nostr) using `MDKBindings`.
-Phases 0–5 are complete and the old code paths have been removed; the app now relies exclusively on MDK for membership, welcomes, shares/likes/reports, and projection into Core Data.
-Remaining work is limited to the moderation “Safety HQ” group plus ongoing polish.
+All phases are complete and the old code paths have been fully removed, including follow relationships, FollowModel, FollowEntity, and RelationshipStore.
+The app now relies exclusively on MDK for membership, welcomes, shares/likes/reports, and projection into Core Data.
+Remaining work is limited to the moderation "Safety HQ" group plus ongoing polish.

 ---